openforcefield/qca-dataset-submission/STANDARDS.md

 	- INCOMPLETE/DONE/V3; some molecules were not calculated successfully, and won't be retried
 	- INCOMPLETE/WORKING/V3; in progress
 	- INCOMPLETE/DONE/NONE; the dataset does not conform to the standards, and can't be fixed
-	- INCOMPLETE/WORKING/NONE; the dataset does not conform to the standards, is working anyways
+	- INCOMPLETE/WORKING/NONE; the dataset does not conform to the standards, but is working anyways
 	- INCOMPLETE/PAUSED/NONE; the dataset does not conform to the standards, and calculations have been suspended

 ## Each dataset README must contain the following information